Alucard2169/realtime_update/README.md

 # realtime_update

-> uses websockets to show realtime db inserts without reloads
+> Realtime Update is a fun project that shows real-time database inserts

+> It uses SQLite as a database
+>
+> Uses Websocket to open real-time connections

-> Uses sqlite as database
+> Uses NodeJS as a server.

 ---